 Taking control of your health could be as simple as walking 40 minutes a day.
 This type of aerobic exercise, performed consistently throughout the week, offers numerous benefits.
-Whether you're seeking enhanced heart health, better sleep, a mood boost, weight loss or other health improvements, a daily walk could be the path to greater health.
+Whether you're looking for improved heart health, better sleep, a mood boost, weight loss or other health benefits, a daily walk could be the path to greater health.

-To meet the minimum Physical Activity Guidelines recommended by the U.S. Department of Health and Human Services, you should get at least 150 minutes per week of moderate-intensity physical activity.
-You can gain even greater health benefits by doubling that amount to 300 minutes weekly.
-By walking 40 minutes a day, you may experience even better results.
+To meet the minimum Physical Activity Guidelines recommended by the U.S. Department of Health and Human Services, you should get at least 150 minutes a week of moderate-intensity physical activity.
+That works out to about 20 minutes a day.
+You can double that to 300 minutes a week (40 minutes a day) for more calorie-burning benefits.

-It's also possible to increase the intensity level of your physical activity and experience the same benefits.
-For example, instead of a 40-minute walk, you could run or cycle for 20 or 30 minutes.
-If you exercise at a greater intensity, you can cut your total exercise time in half and get 75 to 150 minutes of vigorous aerobic activity a week.
+Short on time?
+Increase the intensity level of your daily walk instead of aiming for time.
+For example, instead of a 40-minute walk, you could power walk, jog or run for 20 or 30 minutes.
+If you exercise at a higher intensity, you can cut your total exercise time in half and get 75 to 150 minutes of vigorous aerobic activity a week (10 to 20 minutes a day).

 As an aerobic exercise, walking is a cardiovascular activity that helps your body in numerous ways.
-Walking burns calories, controls your weight, benefits your immune system, improves mood, combats depression, regulates blood sugar and enhances sleep.
+Aside from burning calories, walking can help manage your weight, bolster your immune system, improve your mood, reduce the risk of depression, regulate blood sugar and enhance sleep.

 Walking for Better Sleep